Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 6. Bend the leads 90 degrees and secure with a LED pocket cap.

 :::tip
-Do the following inspection: check to make sure neither of the leads are touching on each of the LED and PDs.
+Inspect each LED and PD to confirm that neither of the leads are touching.
 :::

 </AssemblyInstructionBlock>